Facebook Pixel PageView Image

 Board Treasurer

-Prior to Digitalis, Amit was at Mars, Inc. in both strategy and innovation roles.
-He has also worked at a healthcare start-up leveraging telemedicine to provide last mile access to primary care in rural India.
-Amit began his career at GE Healthcare in corporate finance, where he held a number of roles in finance, risk, and marketing.
-He received his MBA. from Northwestern University’s Kellogg School of Management and his BA from Boston College.
+Earlier, Bansal worked for a healthcare start-up leveraging telemedicine to expand rural access to primary care.
+He began his career at GE Healthcare in corporate finance, holding roles in finance, risk, and marketing.
+Bansal received his Master of Business Administration from Northwestern University’s Kellogg School of Management and his Bachelor of Arts from Boston College.

 Aaron Anderson